googleinterns/advertiser-quality-from-sites/README.md

 All methods for preprocessing step are located at folder [utils](https://github.com/googleinterns/advertiser-quality-from-sites/tree/master/source/utils).
 Here, we show how to run the code.

 **Get HTMLS of URL Links: [get_HTMLs_from_urls.py](https://github.com/googleinterns/advertiser-quality-from-sites/blob/master/source/utils/get_HTMLs_from_urls.py)** \
 This code gets input path of url links which is basically a text file where every line contains a url link.
 It also gets a dataframe as the input that has information of businesses which are ordered the same order as the order of url links in the text file.
 It extracts the HTML contents of urls and store a data frame with the extractd HTMLs in the output directory address.
+Note that the url links are extract from Yelp page.
+Please check [generate_input_data.ipynb](https://github.com/googleinterns/advertiser-quality-from-sites/blob/master/source/utils/retrieve_url_links.ipynb) to see how we save the url links in a text file.
 ```python
 usage: get_HTMLs_from_urls.py [-h] [--input_path INPUT_PATH]
                               [--urllinks_path URLLINKS_PATH]